 Kudos to Tim Brown for coming through with the foreword despite his hectic schedule.
 My appreciation goes to Khoi Vinh and Jeremy Keith for the wonderful blurbs.
 My deep gratitude goes to Matthew Butterick for inspiring me to use the web as a book-publishing medium.

 Special thanks to my wife Dana Nguyen for her love and enlightenment.
 She booked an all-inclusive trip to Punta Cana, Dominican Republic so we could spend the days with the kids and I could write this book during the nights.

 And thank you for reading and supporting.

 This book was written and designed by Donny Truong using HTML, SCSS and some PHP.
-The text face is Adobe Caslon Pro, designed by Carol Twombly.
-The headings are set in Myriad Pro, designed by Carol Twombly and Robert Slimbach with Fred Brady and Christopher Slye.
+The text face is Adobe Caslon, designed by Carol Twombly.
+Headings are set in Myriad, designed by Carol Twombly and Robert Slimbach with Fred Brady and Christopher Slye.
 The code demos are set in Source Code Pro, designed by Paul D. Hunt.
 Fonts are served through Typekit.
-All visual examples were created by Donny Truong using Adobe Illustrator.
+All visual examples created by Donny Truong using Adobe Illustrator.